 The current version of the Dash Blockchain features 2MB block size with new blocks created every 2.6 minutes and a settlement capability of around 56 transactions per second.
 The block reward for mining new coins decreases by a constant rate of 7.14% annually.
-Dark Gravity Wave is the open source difficulty-adjusting algorithm created and implemented by Dash which has the particularity of adjusting the mining difficulty every block, based on statistical data from the last blocks found.
+Dark Gravity Wave is the open-source difficulty-adjusting algorithm created and implemented by Dash which has the particularity of adjusting the mining difficulty every block, based on statistical data from the last blocks found.

-Dash has also a two-tiered network with the second tier of masternodes allowing for unique features such as instant transaction settlements, enhanced financial privacy, decentralized governance, and voting on the use of funds in the Dash Treasury for initiatives that benefit the network.
+Dash also has a two-tiered network with the second tier of masternodes allowing for unique features such as instant transaction settlements, enhanced financial privacy, decentralized governance, and voting on the use of funds in the Dash Treasury for initiatives that benefit the network.

 Transaction Fees for Dash

 The transactionfees in the Dash Network are evaluated based on the size of a transaction, not its value.
 In fact, there is no evident correlation between the value of transactions and the number of bytes required to process them.
 What affects the size of a given transaction is rather the number of input and output addresses involved in it, since more data is written into the block to store all the information related to it.

 Since miners are not obliged to include any transaction in the block they generate, a voluntary transaction fee can be included as an incentive for miners to process the transaction.
 The recommended fee schedule as of December 2018, is 0.00001 DASH per kB of transaction data for standard transactions, 0.0001 for InstantSend, and 0.001 for PrivateSend.

 As of April 2020 and with the implementation of “Dash Evolution,” InstantSend functionality has been a by default feature for most transactions.
 Consequently, the average transaction speed for one Dash coin went down to around 1 second, according to Dash’s official website.